In the practical melting process, both types of furnaces have their respective advantages and disadvantages.

 Equipment Investment

-EAF unit needs to match air separation device and SVC reactive power compensation system, and the investment is higher than that of the IF system.
-In addition, the service life of the IF is shorter than the later.
+An EAF system requires auxiliary equipment such as an air separation unit and an SVC (Static Var Compensator) reactive power compensation system, making its investment cost higher than that of an IF system.
+Additionally, the service life of an IF is shorter than that of an EAF.